kliewkliew/rental-price-estimation/README.md

 sh ./model_estimate -n "Downtown" -s 570 -b 1
 ```
 The neighborhood name must exactly match a neighborhood in the city that was scraped.
+To get the list of possible neighborhoods, select "san francisco" from the dropdown box at the top of the page.

 ## Implementation